best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/structure/README.md

 ### `.gitignore`

 A `.gitignore` file to ignore certain files and folders from this Git repository.
-This was created with generic exclusions using [gitignore.io][gitignore-io], with repository-specific exclusions listed afterwards.

-If you want to add exclusions for new programming languages and/or IDEs, use the first line to recreate the generic exclusions with your new programming language/IDE exclusions; only add project-specific exclusions afterwards.
+See the [contributor guide][docs-updating-gitignore] for further information about modifying this file.

 ### `.pre-commit-config.yaml`